ahmed12gh/notes/Medical Drama/Pre Medidical school/Genetices.md

 .
 Ability to produce new structures as a result of sexual reproduction or delivery (Transduction) by viruses.

 ## Allele
 Alternative form of a gene.
-One of the different forms of a gene that can exist at a single ==locus.==
+One of the different forms of a gene that can exist at a single ==locus.==. each chromatid of chromosome have one allele of a specific trait that is each chromosome have 2 alleles 1 from each parent.

 ## Genes
 Is a ==sequence== of DNA that has a specific function, e.g.: